mopemope/quicknews/README.md

     - If you want to use the text-to-speech feature, you need to set up Google Cloud authentication.
     - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your service account key file.
     - Example: `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/keyfile.json"`
+    - Alternatively, you can use the VoiceVox engine by running the `play` or `read` command with the `--voicevox` flag.
+Ensure the VoiceVox engine is running locally (usually at `http://localhost:50021`).
+You can specify the speaker ID using the `--speaker` flag (e.g., `--speaker 10`).

 - **Gemini Summarization:**
     - If you want to use the article summarization feature with Google Gemini, you need an API key.